chapeupreto/andygrunwald.github.io/content/post/typo3-analytics-release-of-version-v0.1.0.md

 * *flexibility*: The product is now **released under** the **[MIT license](https://opensource.org/licenses/MIT)** as a permissive free software license.
 This product can now be official used in several environments (e.g. commercial).
 We have **removed hardcoded dependencies** (e.g. TYPO3-Related names in Download\\HTTP consumer) or made **more attributes configurable** (e.g. [CVSAnaly](https://github.com/MetricsGrimoire/CVSAnalY) config) or **support more RabbitMQ queue and exchange features** on consumer / producer level.
 * *documentation*: There were **several comments added** to the source code.
 Every class got a class header comment which **describes** what **the class is responsible** for.
 Every **consumer** got the **accepted message format** in the docs.

-In general this release and the goals was a success.
+In general, this release and the goals was a success.
 One (important) goal was missed: Write more blog posts about the architecture and concepts of this project.
 This goal was missed due to the lack of time.
 Next to this goal during the development of TYPO3-Analytics another open source project CVSAnaly was improved a lot.